dpalou/moodle-mod_gamoteca/README.md

 * games[0][timespent] - timespent should be string

-A Webservice [TOKEN] needs to be generated on Moodleunder (Site Administration/ Web services / Manage tokens) and securely shared with Gamoteca.
+A Webservice [TOKEN] needs to be generated on Moodle under (Site Administration/ Web services / Manage tokens) and securely shared with Gamoteca.

 ## License ##